-We expect to begin our audit in late November or early December each year and to issue our reports no later than March 31 of each ensuing year.
-I will be the engagement partner and will be responsible for supervising the engagement and signing the report.
-Our fees for these services will be \$252,400 for the 2008 audit and \$262,500 for the 2009 audit.
+We expect to begin our audit on approximately December 1 each year and to issue our reports no later than March 14 each year.
+I will be the engagement partner and will be responsible for supervising the engagement and signing the reports.
+Our fees for these services will be \$191,000, \$201,000, \$206,000, \$211,000, and \$216,000 for the 2010, 2011, 2012, 2013, and 2014 audits, respectively.
 Our invoices for these fees will be rendered each month as work progresses and are payable on presentation.
 The above fee is based on anticipated cooperation from your personnel and the assumption that unexpected circumstances will not be encountered during the audit.
 If significant additional time is necessary, we will discuss it with you and arrive at a new fee estimate before we incur the additional costs.